JosephMossman/Splunk_SOC_Assignment/README.md

            - Threshold for hourly deleted user accounts: 50.

        - `source="windows_server_logs.csv" signature_id=4726`

        - ![deleted](Screenshots/part1_win/deleted_account_alert_final.png)

    - **Visualizations and Dashboards**: Design the following visualizations and add them to a dashboard called Windows Server Monitoring:

-       - A line chart that displays the different 'signature' field values over time.
+       - A line chart that displays the different `signature` field values over time.

-         **Hint**: Add the following after your search: 'timechart span=1h count by signature'.
+         **Hint**: Add the following after your search: `timechart span=1h count by signature`.

-       - A line chart that displays the different 'user' field values over time.
+       - A line chart that displays the different `user` field values over time.

        - A bar, column, or pie chart that illustrates the count of different signatures.